w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.3.8 Accessible Authentication (Minimum) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), “the Web site” with “a Web site, non-web document, or software”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), replacing “the Web site” with “a Web site, non-web document, or software”.

+With this substitution, it would read:

-A [cognitive function test](#dfn-cognitive-function-test) (such as remembering a password or solving a puzzle) is not required for any step in an authentication [process](https://www.w3.org/TR/WCAG22/#dfn-processes) unless that step provides at least one of the following:
+**3.3.8 Accessible Authentication (Minimum):** A [cognitive function test](#dfn-cognitive-function-test) (such as remembering a password or solving a puzzle) is not required for any step in an authentication [process](https://www.w3.org/TR/WCAG22/#dfn-processes) unless that step provides at least one of the following:

 <dl>
 <dt>Alternative</dt>